ChaoZhang173/1D-peloton/README.md

 Switch to use smart pointer `std::unique_ptr<std::vector<pdata_t>> particle_data`
 smart pointer could manage memory automatically.
 2. Particle Data
-   Use a smart pointer particle_data to store all particles in Global_Data class.
+-  Use a smart pointer particle_data to store all particles in Global_Data class.
-   The 1st particle is near but NOT at the pellet surface
+-  The 1st particle is near but NOT at the pellet surface
    Pellet surface: -0.5*initial spacing
    New particles will be push and added into the particle list
-   Neighbour: Left neighbour for p0 and right neighbour for plast
+-  Neighbour: Left neighbour for p0 and right neighbour for plast
    Local spaicng: 0.5((distance to left) + (distance to right))
+3. Ghost Particle
+-  A smart pointer to store all (currently 2) ghost particles in Global_Data
+-  1st element(0):
+   The left neighbour of 1st particle: x = x_1st - localspacing_1st;
+   parameter = 1st particle
+   It is symmetric about pellet (x_1st - 0.5*localspacing_1st)
+-  2nd element(1):
+   The right neighbour of last particle: x = x_last + 0.5*localspacing_last;
+   parameter = vacumm

 ## Usage: